 Length: 2 hrs

-This is a great meditation by Nicky Sutton.
+This is a great meditation for sleep by Nicky Sutton.
 The music alone is warm and loving.
 Combined with her soft voice, the self-love affirmations really touch your heart.

 Meditations With Binaural Beats